 Even so, Aurland residents opposed the closure of the world’s most beautiful railway.
 In 1997, several local groups joined forces and approached NSB to say that they wanted to take over commercial and financial responsibility for the Flåm Railway and turn it into a tourism line.
 NSB agreed, provided that its expenditures were covered.
 At the same time, NSB required the construction of a big hotel and new cruise ship quay in Flåm, to encourage more traffic from the Bergen Line to travel to and from Myrdal.

 The beginning of a success story

-The companies Flåm Utvikling (Flåm Development) and Aurland Ressursutvikling (Aurland Resource Development) were established to organise the venture.
+The companies Flåm Utvikling (Flåm Development) and Aurland Ressursutvikling (Aurland Resource Development)* *(now Norway's Best Group AS) were established to organise the venture.
 The companies jointly purchased Fretheim Hotel in the centre of Flåm, added 88 rooms and started developing the rest of the village into an attractive tourist destination.
 The municipality financed the investment in the cruise ship quay via its business development fund.
 Flåm AS was established later on to ensure comprehensive, international marketing of the village.